GSA/cio.gov-redo/_posts/2019-2-27-CIOC-Gears-of-Government-Winners.md

 ---
 layout: post
 title: CIOC Members honored as Gears of Government Award Recipients
 excerpt: Several teams and individuals from across the government have been named Gears of Government Award winners on behalf of the CIO Council.
+The awards include many examples of how IT modernization is allowing agencies to better meet customer expectations, keep data and systems secure, build a modern workforce and ensure access to services.
 date: February 27, 2019
 display-date: 27 February 2019
 author: CIO Council Operations